Samuel-Dainton/portfolio-project-1/README.md

 * The icons used are from [Font Awesome](https://fontawesome.com/)

+* The fonts used are from [Google Fonts](https://fonts.google.com/)

-* Also a big thank you to Jim, community dev for Code Institute who helped me better understand chrome's dev tools, flexbox and to get my project off to a proper start.
+* I would also like to give a big thank you to Jim, community dev for Code Institute who helped me better understand chrome's dev tools, flexbox and to get my project off to a proper start.

 ### Media